ModificationStation/StationAPI/README.md

 `maven { url "https://maven.glass-launcher.net/repo"}`

 Then add this to the end of your dependencies (~line 68):
-`modImplementation "net.modificationstation:StationLoader:1.2:dev"`
+`modImplementation "net.modificationstation:StationLoader:1.3:dev"`

 You will likely also want to install HMI-Fabric (unofficial port to SL by calmilamsy) for debugging your items and recipes.
 If so, download the latest **-dev** jar for HMI from [here](https://maven.glass-launcher.net/repo/net/glasslauncher/HMI-Fabric/) and put it in your `run/mods` folder.

 Then reimport your Gradle project.

-Proper documentation coming soon.
+Proper code documentation coming soon.
+There are some JavaDoc comments for some commonly used classes such as ItemRegister and BlockRegister.

 ## Common Issues